MicrosoftDocs/xamarin-docs/docs/ios/platform/exception-marshaling.md

 ---
-title: "Exception Marshaling"
+title: "Exception Marshaling in Xamarin.iOS"
-description: "Xamarin.iOS contains new events to help respond to exceptions, particularly in native code." ms.prod: xamarin ms.assetid: BE4EE969-C075-4B9A-8465-E393556D8D90 ms.technology: xamarin-ios
+description: "This document describes how to work with native and managed exceptions in a Xamarin.iOS app.
+It discusses problems that can occur and a solution for these problems." ms.prod: xamarin ms.assetid: BE4EE969-C075-4B9A-8465-E393556D8D90 ms.technology: xamarin-ios